nicrusso7/rex-gym/README.md

 This is the list of tasks this experiment will cover:

 1. Basic controls
-    1. Run/Walk straight on - forward/backward
+    1. Gallop/Walk straight on - forward/backward
     2. Turn left/right on the spot
     3. Stand up/Sit down
-    4. Steer - Run/Walk
-    5. Side swipe
+    4. Side swipe
 2. Fall recovery
 3. Reach a specific point in a map
 5. Grab an object